 Across all residential fixed broadband connections, the average data usage per connection for June 2013 was 30 GB.
 This is an increase of 20% from the figure of 23 GB in June 2012.
 In June 2013, the average data use for superfast broadband connections was 55 GB.
 Ofcom suggests that there is a strong correlation between data use and connection speed.

-For the latest information on superfast broadband, visit our Superfast broadband in the UK page.
+For the latest information on superfast broadband, visit our Superfast and ultrafast broadband in the UK page.